dexterleng/KeyboardScroller.docs/README.md

 Keyboard Scroller helps you scroll through apps, documents, and messages without lifting your fingers off the keyboard. à la Vimium's scroll feature.

+## Why not just use `PgUp` and `PgDn` to scroll?

+`PgDn` scrolls really quickly by a whole page per keypress, which I find disorientating.
+Keyboard Scroller let's you scroll continuously and smoothly.
+You can also use jump scrolling to mimic `PgDn` scrolling but with a customizable jump distance and speed.

 ## Features

 - 😎 Trackpad-smooth scrolling with keyboard shortcuts